alexcat3/Block-Builder/README.md

 ## BlockBuilder
 ### By Sean Cunneen

-### About BlockBuilder:
-BlockBuilder is a very basic Minecraft clone, which allows you to build basic structures with blocks.
+BlockBuilder is a simple Minecraft clone, which allows you to build basic structures with blocks.

-###Running BlockBuilder
+### Running BlockBuilder
 At present, BlockBuilder only supports 64 bit Windows machines.
-To run the program, simply download the archive download-windows.zip, which contains the program and the auxilliary files (textures and DLLs) that it needs to run, extract and open it, enter the program folder, and launch BlockBuilder.exe.
+To run the program, simply download the archive [download-windows.zip](https://github.com/alexcat3/Block-Builder/blob/main/download-windows.zip), which contains the program and the auxilliary files
+(textures and DLLs) that it needs to run, extract and open it, enter the program folder, and launch BlockBuilder.exe.